Fact Sheet: Billy Graham Evangelistic Association Headquarters

 - The headquarters building cost $27 million.
 Costs were defrayed by proceeds from the sale of the Minneapolis property and through staff reductions and increased efficiency.

-- The BGEA currently employs some 300 full-time workers in the Charlotte office, plus part-time and temporary associates.
+- The BGEA currently employs more than 300 full-time workers in the Charlotte office, plus part-time and temporary associates.

 - Approximately 450 parking spaces.